Azure/azure-iot-sdk-c/doc/devbox_setup.md

 ## Set up a Windows development environment

-- Install [Visual Studio 2019][visual-studio].
-You can use the **Visual Studio Community** free download if you meet the licensing requirements.  (**Visual Studio 2017** is also supported.)
+- Install [Visual Studio 2022][visual-studio].
+You can use the **Visual Studio Community** free download if you meet the licensing requirements.  (**Visual Studio 2017** and **Visual Studio 2019** are also supported.)

 > Be sure to include Visual C++.

 - Install [git].
 Confirm git is in your PATH by typing `git version` from a command prompt.

-- Install CMake, either by including it in your Visual Studio 2019 install or installing directly from [CMake.org][CMake].
+- Install CMake, either by including it in your Visual Studio install or installing directly from [CMake.org][CMake].
 Make sure it is in your PATH by typing `cmake -version` from a command prompt.
 CMake will be used to create Visual Studio projects to build libraries and samples.

 - Locate the tag name for the [latest release][latest-release] of the SDK.